-he Government of India has recently launched the JNNSM (Jawaharlal Nehru National Solar Mission).
-It is a major initiative of the central and the state governments to promote ecologically sustainable growth, while addressing India's energy security challenge.
-It will also constitute a major contribution by the country to the global effort to meet the challenges of climate change.
+The Government has recently launched the Jawaharlal Nehru National Solar Mission, which is a major initiative of the Government of India and State Governments to promote ecologically sustainable growth while addressing India's energy security challenge.
+It will also constitute a major contribution by India to the global effort to meet the challenges of climate change.